includeNayan/Leetcode-Question-Scrapping/README.md

 # 📘 Leetcode Question Scraper

-This repository contains a Python script to **scrape Leetcode questions** and store relevant information such as title, difficulty, and URL into a CSV file.
+This repository contains a Python script to **scrape Leetcode questions** and store relevant information such as title, difficulty, and URL into a JSON format file.

 ## 🚀 Features

 - Scrapes **all public Leetcode questions**
-- Saves data in a structured **CSV file**
+- Saves data in a structured **JSON file**
 - Captures the following fields:
   - Question title
   - Difficulty (Easy / Medium / Hard)